Kaiser Gypsum and Hanson Permanente secure Fourth Circuit decision re-affirming confirmation of reorganization plan

 Client(s) Hanson Permanente Cement, Inc. and Kaiser Gypsum Company

-On behalf of the Kaiser Gypsum Company and Hanson Permanente Cement, Jones Day urged the U.S. Supreme Court to uphold a Fourth Circuit decision making clear that an insurer lacks the right to challenge a reorganization plan that leaves its legal rights in the same place as they were before the bankruptcy.
+On behalf of the Kaiser Gypsum Company and Hanson Permanente Cement, Jones Day successfully urged the Fourth Circuit, on remand from the U.S. Supreme Court, to re-affirm the confirmation of a reorganization plan and reject the challenges of one of the companies' insurers.

 Truck Insurance Exchange v.
 Kaiser Gypsum Co.
 Inc., No. 22-1079 (U.S.); No. 21-1858, (4th Cir.)